 Should any component of the farm break free, then the Emergency Response outlined below should be implemented.
-This plan will exist both here for information and as a standalone document that will be circulated to local HM Coastguard and RNLI stations, local vessel users, local houses and on a signpost overlooking the site from shore.
+This plan will exist both here for information and as a standalone document, the Marine Emergency Action Card, that will be circulated to local HM Coastguard and RNLI stations, local vessel users, local houses and on a signpost overlooking the site from shore.